-To mark the 35th anniversary of the University Research Fellowship, and with over 20 years since the launch of the Dorothy Hodgkin Fellowship, the Royal Society is taking the opportunity to undertake a major piece of work to determine the long term impact of fellowships on the careers and scientific achievements of our alumni.
+To mark the 35th anniversary of the University Research Fellowship, and over 20 years since the launch of the Dorothy Hodgkin Fellowship, the Royal Society commissioned a major survey to determine the impact of these long-term fellowships on the career pathways and scientific achievements of our alumni.

-- Discover the contributions our fellowships are making to the wider scientific landscape
+- Determine the long-term impact and contributions of these two fellowships to the wide scientific landscape

 - Help us continue to make the case for funding to support researchers at a pivotal early stage in their career.

-The Royal Society has commissioned the Careers Research Advisory Centre (CRAC) to lead on this piece of research.
-The survey itself is being conducted by the Institute of Employment Studies (IES) who are working with CRAC on the project.
+The Royal Society commissioned the Careers Research and Advisory Centre (CRAC) to conduct this piece of research.
+The survey was conducted by the Institute for Employment Studies (IES) who were working with CRAC on the project.

 The Society has a programme of evaluation whereby schemes are typically evaluated every five years, leading to some changes to schemes over time.
 The Royal Society Career Pathway Tracker is intended to be part of a longitudinal study and will be the first of its kind.
 The Society aims to survey alumni approximately every five years to monitor the diverse career pathways of scientists and engineers across the natural sciences.